fleshi3/accenture-paginate-cache/README.md

 - Changed .env to include *REACT_APP_BASE_URL* so that *axios* can use params from state selectors
 - Fixed issue regarding maximum totalPages incrementing beyond limit
 - Added logic statement to disable *NEXT* page button when totalPages reaches limit
+- Fixed issue where subsequent fetch requests would override eachother
+- Set correct value for totalPages